 - 5.1 The provider is responsible for all performance measure outcomes related to Employment Services for the MFIP and DWP programs including the Self-Support Index, Work Participation Rate, DHS Audits, and Quarterly County Reports. - 5.2 The federal goal for Work Participation Rate as set forth by the federal government is 50%.
 The provider will maintain access to DEEDS reports in order to monitor its agency-specific and job counselor specific performance.
-In the event a provider fails to meet or make progress towards the federal goal for two consecutive quarters, the county may request a written Performance Improvement Plan to address this measure. - 5.3 The county goal for Self-Support Index, as set forth by the 9/2017 Performance Improvement Plan submitted to DHS, is 64.6% annualized for 2016-2017.
+In the event a provider fails to meet or make progress towards the federal goal for two consecutive quarters, the county may request a written Performance Improvement Plan to address this measure. - 5.3 The Self-Support Index goal is set by the state and changes quarterly.
 The provider will maintain access to WEBI reports in order to target cases and work towards this goal.
-In the event a provider fails to meet or make progress towards the county goal for two consecutive quarters, the county may request a written Performance Improvement Plan to address this measure. - 5.4 In the event of a DHS Audit Error finding related to the provision of employment services, the provider will submit in writing to the county an explanation of how the error occurred and what training or other changes are taking place to prevent the error from reoccurring. - 5.5 The provider is responsible for submitting timely, complete and accurate Quarterly Reports as set forth in Exhibit B. In the event a quarterly report is not submitted or submitted incompletely, payments may be withheld until the report is submitted correctly.
+In the event a provider fails to meet or make progress towards the goal for two consecutive quarters, the county may request a written Performance Improvement Plan to address this measure. - 5.4 In the event of a DHS Audit Error finding related to the provision of employment services, the provider will submit in writing to the county an explanation of how the error occurred and what training or other changes are taking place to prevent the error from reoccurring. - 5.5 The provider is responsible for submitting timely, complete and accurate Quarterly Reports as set forth in Exhibit B. In the event a quarterly report is not submitted or submitted incompletely, payments may be withheld until the report is submitted correctly.